nictjh/originalCapture/README.md

 **Mission:** Let anyone trust that a photo/video came from a real device/app and—if it was edited—exactly how it was edited.

-**How:** The capture app (APK) signs capture facts with hardware-backed keys (TEE concept).
-A mock server verifies those facts and consults an AI authenticity model.
-Only when the user edits does VeriSnap mint/extend a C2PA manifest that chains those edits.
-The server then fuses hardware verification + model signal into a final verdict.
+**How:**
+The capture app (APK) uses hardware-backed keys (TEE / StrongBox) to sign capture facts the moment a photo or video is taken.
+These signed proofs are sent to the server, where they can be cryptographically verified against Google’s root of trust.

+When a user makes edits, the app automatically extends a C2PA manifest, chaining the edit history to the original capture.
+This ensures every transformation is transparently recorded rather than hidden.

+The server then combines three signals:
+1. **Hardware verification** (proves the media originated on a real device, not an emulator or spoof).
+2. **C2PA edit chain** (proves the full integrity of edits applied).
+3. **AI authenticity model** (analyzes both original signatures and the edit chain to detect manipulation risks).

+Finally, the server fuses these into a single authenticity verdict — delivering a clear, tamper-evident label of whether the media is genuine, lightly edited, or suspicious.

 ## Contents

 **`/originalcapture`** – Android app that simulates TikTok-style "Record / Take Photo".
 - Captures media and strips metadata (no EXIF/GPS/etc. on outputs).
-- Computes media hash and signs an attestation payload using a device key (mocked hardware key in the demo).
+- Computes media hash and signs an attestation payload using a device key (hardware-backed keys in TEE shown in demo).
-- Can perform optional local edits (e.g., crop).
+- Can perform optional local edits (e.g., rotate, crop).
 - If edits were performed, builds or extends a C2PA manifest that chains those edits.
 - Uploads to the mock server.

-**`/backend/main.py`** – Mock verification service simlating Tiktok backend
+**`/backend/main.py`** – Mock verification service simlating Tiktok backend.
-- Verifies signature/attestation (proving the capture originated from the device key).
+- Verifies attestation (proving the capture originated from the device key).
 - Calls the AI model and returns a consolidated verdict.

-**`/backed/...`** – AI authenticity model (REST).
+**`/backed/...`** – AI authenticity model.
 - Consumes media + (optionally) a C2PA edit chain + server verification signal.
 - Returns `{ verdict: Authentic | NonAuthentic, confidence }`.